 It is therefore important to treat the acne aggressively early on in order to have a more profound impact on a patient’s life by limiting the number of future cosmetic treatments necessary to improve the scarring

-Contemporary medication options include solo and combined energy-based (examples are the laser, radiofrequency), chemical-based (peels, TCA cross), surgical-based options (eg, subcision, punch excision), micro needling, and fillers or fat injections.
+Contemporary medication options include solo and combined energy-based (examples are the laser, radiofrequency), chemical-based (peels, TCA cross), surgical-based options (eg, subcision, punch excision), micro-needling, and fillers or fat injections.

 Most lately, fractional radiofrequency-based treatments are used to improve acne scar with little downtime compared to chemical or peels and the ability to treat sensitive or darker skin types with less risk of scarring or hyperpigmentation.

-Management of Acne Scars in Edmonton
+Management of Acne Scars and acne scars removal in Edmonton

 The extreme scars types are hypertrophic or keloid and atrophic scars.
-Atrophic scars occur more frequently than hypertrophic or keloid scars with a ratio 3:1.
+Atrophic scars occur more frequently than hypertrophic or keloid scars with a ratio of 3:1.
 Both of the above scar types are seen in one patient simultaneously.

-However, an atrophic scar is an indented scar that heals below the normal layer of skin tissue, characterized by a localized loss of collagen and the skin is unable to regenerate tissue, leaving behind an imbalanced scarring.
+However, an atrophic scar is an indented scar that heals below the normal layer of skin tissue, characterized by a localized loss of collagen and the skin is unable to regenerate tissue, leaving behind imbalanced scarring.

 Scarring types and Treatment Options